Introduction

 Internet Festival

-For the Internet Festival, the most important data analysis concerned the data collected from external sources, such as- The hotel attendance data obtained through the extraction of data from the TripAdvisor platform
+For the Internet Festival, the most important data analysis concerned the data collected from external sources, such as- The hotel attendance data was obtained through the extraction of data from the TripAdvisor platform

 - The data on the flow of car traffic provided by the Tuscan region